dotnet/AspNetCore.Docs/aspnet/tutorials/your-first-mac-aspnet.rst

 The Debug viewlet supports interactive debugging of applications.

 Finally, Code's editor has a ton of great features.
-You'll notice unused using statements are underlined and can be removed automatically by using ``command .`` when the lightbulb icon appears.
+You'll notice unused using statements are underlined and can be removed automatically by using ``⌘ .`` when the lightbulb icon appears.
 Classes and methods also display how many references there are in the project to them.
-If you're coming from Visual Studio, Code includes many of the same keyboard shortcuts, such as ``command k c`` to comment a block of code, and ``command k u`` to uncomment.
+If you're coming from Visual Studio, Code includes many of the same keyboard shortcuts, such as ``⌘KC`` to comment a block of code, and ``⌘KU`` to uncomment.

 Running Locally Using Kestrel
 -----------------------------

 The sample is configured to use :ref:`Kestrel <kestrel>` for the web server.
 You can see it configured in the *project.json* file, where it is specified as a dependency.